CHNFTQ/Capricorn/README.md

 For more information, please read the preprint paper in (https://www.biorxiv.org/content/10.1101/2023.10.25.564065v2).

 ## Dependencies
 The following packages are required.
-We also provided a recommended versions.
+We also provided recommended versions.
 - Python 3.9
 - Pytorch 2.0.1
 - Numpy 1.24.3